JustinHuPrime/StackLang/README.md

 Stack elements can be:

-* Booleans: enter either `true` or `false` on the command line.
-Displayed as `true` or `false`

-* Commands: enter a valid command name.
-Permitted characters: any alphanumeric character, `-`, `?`, and `*`.
-Note that the command doesn't have to exist.
-Displayed as `<commandName>`.

-* Numbers:

-* Strings: enter an escaped string enclosed in unescaped double quotes.
-Recognized escape sequences are `\"`, `\n`, and `\\`.
-Displayed as an escaped string enclosed in double quotes.

 * Substacks: enter `<<`, followed by a series of comma separated stack elements (whitespace after a comma is stripped when parsing), followed by `>>`.
 Do not include a comma before the ending delimiter.
 Displayed as `<<element, element, element>>`.
 When read from a file, the filereader will automatically build substacks: any newlines between a `<<` and the matching `>>` are converted into a comma.

 * Types: enter a valid type name.
 Valid type names are: `Boolean`, `Command`, `Number`, `String`, `Substack`, `Type`, and `Any`.

-### The Parser

-The parser reads raw input from the command line and turns that input into a string.
-Any errors with the given input result in a ParserError.
-The parser error will display an error message, the line of input that caused the error, and specify the character that caused the error.

 ### File Inclusion